matts8008/Windows-Selfie-Light/README.md

 # Selfie Light App

 A simple Windows app that creates white (or colored) light bars on the screen to act as a webcam "selfie light".
-Created so that one can sit in the dark without requiring additional lights for virtual meetings.
+Created so that one can sit in the dark without requiring additional lights for virtual meetings.|

+## Windows .exe can be found in the Releases tab

 ![screenshot](https://github.com/matts8008/Windows-Selfie-Light/blob/main/screenshot.png)